ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Fill out the issue template as completely and as accurately as possible.
 Include:

 * your Ansible version
-  * the expected behavior
+* the expected behavior and what you've tried (including the exact commands you were using or tasks you are running)
 * the current behavior and why you think it is a bug
-  * what you've tried including the exact commands you were using or tasks you are running
+* the steps to reproduce the bug
+* a minimal reproducible example and comments describing examples
 * any relevant configurations and the components you used
 * any relevant output plus ``ansible -vvvv`` (debugging) output

-  * the steps to reproduce the bug
-    * Use a minimal reproducible example and comments describing examples
-    * Preserve formatting using `code blocks  <https://help.github.com/articles/creating-and-highlighting-code-blocks/>`_ when sharing YAML in playbooks.
+Make sure to preserve formatting using `code blocks  <https://help.github.com/articles/creating-and-highlighting-code-blocks/>`_ when sharing YAML in playbooks.
 For multiple-file content, use gist.github.com, which is more durable than pastebin content.

 .. _request_features: